canvas-medical/documentation/collections/_guides/customize-search-results.md

 {% tab CSR Developers %}
 First time using plugins?
 Follow our [quickstart guide](https://canvas-medical.github.io/canvas-core/quickstart/plugins.html#) to get started.

-If your super users identify a way to optimize the current condition search results for your care model, you can leverage a plugin to alter the results as desired.
-Check out the super user tab for some examples.
+Your care team may identify ways to make searching easier in Canvas (see the super user tab for some examples).
+Plugins can be used to add custom logic, tags, and/or options to the Canvas's search results.

 <b>Condition search</b> can be modified by intercepting one of two events: <b>PreSearch</b> and <b>PostSearch</b>.

 Use <b>PreSearch</b> if you want to entirely bypass the built-in Canvas search function entirely, and supply your own results based on the user query.
 In this case, you need to add results to the pre search event.
-They need to be formatted properly so that the application can use them correctly.
+They need to be formatted properly, including `icd10_code`, `icd10_text`, and `preferred_snomed_term` so that the application can use them correctly.
 You can specify the order and add annotations if desired.
-This could be useful if your care model has a narrow diagnostic range.
+This could be useful if your care model has a narrow diagnostic range or if you are calling out another tool's API to return results.

+{% include alert.html type="warning" content="If you are going to remove all the Canvas results as a matter of course, it is better to use PreSearch, to avoid the delay associated with calling the Canvas search function."%}

 The example below replaces the Canvas condition search results with the six options listed.

-{% include alert.html type="warning" content="If you are going to remove all the Canvas results as a matter of course, it is better to use PreSearch, to avoid the delay associated with calling the Canvas search function."%}
 <br>

 ```python